trevorrobertsjr/jtc/jtc-workshop/docs/hybrid-cloud/build-container-image.md

  => => writing image sha256:4d3b401bb4e0f2fa0e688c6a2063c61b1da618ed42a237  0.0s
  => => naming to docker.io/dockerhub-username/pipeline                         0.0s
 ```
-For our image to be easily accessible by others on your team, you need to store it in a repository, similar to GitHub, that is called a container registry.
+For our image to be easily accessible by others on your team, you need to store in a location that others can access.
+With containers, this location is called a container registry.

+You can think of it as being somewhat similar to GitHub, and you can store multiple versions of your image.

 In our lab, we are using Docker Hub, the default registry that Docker uses as the source and destination of container images.

 We use the following command to push our image:
 ```bash